xemarap/desocioek/METHOD.md

 #### C. Percentage of People Unemployed (Ages 20-64)

 This indicator measures the percentage of residents aged 20-64 in a DeSO area who has the status unemployed.
-This data is fetched from Statistics Sweden using the table ID `TAB5551`, the unemployment rate is then calculated and stored in variable `unemployment_rate_percentage`.
+This data is fetched from Statistics Sweden using the table ID `TAB5551`, the unemployment rate is then calculated and stored in the variable `unemployment_rate_percentage`.

 ### 1.2 Calculation Method